 This weekly spread from @journalbeanie is definitely for the minimalists out there!
 It’s so simple, and yet still so pretty and visually appealing.
 Placing the word “joy” at the top lends a great deal of positivity to the page, which is so important in a bullet journal.

-@studyingmood’s weekly spread is simple yet really functional because it provides plenty of room to write your daily to-dos.
-Lily’s hand lettering is beautiful and the drawings and doodles at the bottom lend some artistic expression to the spread, along with the red and blue brush marker pens!
+@studyingmood’s weekly spread is simple yet functional because it provides plenty of room to write your daily to-dos.
+Lily’s hand lettering is beautiful and the drawings and doodles at the bottom lend some artistic expression to the spread, along with the red and blue brush marker pens.

-@theboostedjournal has a unique weekly spread in that he designated a column for his personal and work commitments, as well as his class, social, daily goals, and productivity goals.
-Washi tape with an interesting design can make a simple spread more festive and fun!
+@theboostedjournal has a unique weekly spread in that he designated a column for his personal and work commitments, as well as his class, social commitments, daily goals, and productivity goals.
+Washi tape with an interesting design will always make a simple spread more festive and fun, as demonstrated below!